quantumgizmos/ldpc/README.md

 - A new C++ template class `GF2Sparse`.
 This is a more flexible implementation of the `mod2sparse` data structure used in the LDPCv1.
 This will make it much easier to expand the package.
 - Serial schedules for the BP decoder.
 - Run-time improvements for BP+OSD OSD-0.
 The decoder now implements the fast-syndrome OSD-0 implementation (https://arxiv.org/abs/1904.02703), where Gaussian elimination is terminated as soon as the syndrome becomes linearly dependent on the reduced columns.
 - BP+LSD: Belief propagation plus localised statistics decoding.
 A parallel decoding algorithm that matches the perforance of BP+OSD.
 Note that the version implemented currenlty runs in serial.
 We are working on the parallel version!
+See our paper: https://arxiv.org/abs/2406.18655
 - The union-find matching decoder (https://arxiv.org/abs/1709.06218).
 This is an implementation of the Delfosse-Nickerson union-find decoder that is suitable for decoding surface codes and other codes with "matchable" syndromes.
 - The BeliefFind decoder.
 A decoder that first runs belief propagation, and falls back on union-find if if the BP decoder fails to converge as proposed by Oscar Higgott in https://arxiv.org/abs/2203.04948
 - Flip and P-flip decoders as introduced by Thomas Scruby in https://arxiv.org/abs/2212.06985.